ialameh/mulesoft/MuleSoft and Dev Cert 1.md

-## Question 51
+### 54 Determining the Output of a GET Request to a Flow's HTTP Listener

 A web client sends one GET request to the test flow's HTTP Listener, which causes the test flow to call the updateTemp flow After the test flow returns a response, the web client then sends a different GET request to trie getTemp flow's HTTP Listener The test flow is not called a second time.
-What response is returned from the request to the getTemp flow's HTTP Listener?
+What response is returned from the request to the getTemp flow's HTTP Listener?5